-- Take some time here to admire the beauty of this park.
+- Take some time out of your weekend in Paris and come here to admire the beauty of this park.
 There are chairs everywhere to sit and relax which is perfect for taking a break.

 - This is a random tip, but it is so white here that on a sunny day it is excruciating bright!
 Be sure to bring sunglasses so you can see everything without hurting your eyes.